bikashthapa01/Relax-Music-Project/README.md

 This App Implements Complete Login and Registration System using which a User can Create Account and Login using Correct Authentication Details.

-# How to setup This App In your Syste ?
+# How to Clone and Run This project in your System ?

 * First you are going to need a Local Webserver, ie. XAMPP ( Download From [https://www.apachefriends.org/download.html](Here) ).
 * Install into Your System